-L1 Disagreement based on undeveloped provenance/Description of sources e.g. They would disagree because Source E is written by an anti-government activist, while Source F is written by a Singaporean who advocates for the government.
-[1] L2 False matching [2] e.g. They would disagree because the activist in Source E talks about the flaws of the CMIO classification, but Source F does not.
+L1 Disagreement based on undeveloped provenance/Description of sources [1] e.g. They would disagree because Source E is written by an anti- government activist, while Source F is written by a Singaporean who advocates for the government.
+L2 False matching [2] e.g. They would disagree because the activist in Source E talks about the flaws of the CMIO classification, but Source F does not.
 L3 Agreement/Disagreement in content (i.e. must be valid matches) [3-4] Award 4m for two agreements/ disagreements e.g. They would agree that the CMIO classification model worked for Singapore in the past.
 Source E states, "the CMIO model may have worked for an earlier Singapore in creating harmony", suggesting that the activist believes that the CMIO model helped maintained racial harmony in Singapore when it was first conceived.
 Similarly, Source F states, "harmonious living would not have been possible if not for the coexistence of the Chinese, Malay, Indian and Others (CMIO) classification", implying that the author feels that the CMIO model worked in creating peace and harmony.
 OR e.g. They would disagree in terms of whether the CMIO model will continue to work in creating racial harmony in Singapore.
 The activist iin Source E feels that the CMIO model has "long obscured greater diversity in present day Singapore" and that its limitations "has triggered concerns of hindering racial equality in Singapore".
 This implies that the activists feels that the CMIO model needs to be removed in order to achieve racial equality.
 However, Source F states, "To me, the CMIO model is an assurance thatthe minority races are not left behind, Doing away with the CMIO classification would be a shame", suggesting that the author views the CMIO model as a sure way to continue maintaining racial harmony in Singapore.
-L4 [5] L5 Both sides of L3 Disagreement from analysis of tone [6] L6 [6-7] Award the higher mark for a more developed answer [0,1]
+L4 Agreement AND Disagreement in content [5] Both sides of L3 L5 Disagreement from analysis of tone [6] L6 Disagreement based on critical analysis of provenance Award the higher mark for a more developed answer [6-7]